-Raman scattering is the inelastic scattering with rotational quantum state or vibration-rotational quantum state change as the result of scattering rotational levels in the lower and upper vibrational levels.
+Raman scattering is an inelastic scattering with rotational quantum state or vibration-rotational quantum state change as the result of scattering.

-Separation between Cabannes line and the nearest pure rotational Raman (O2 and N2) is about 10 cm-1 = 300 GHz.
-For vibration-rotational Raman, Q branch is not a single line, but consists of many lines with very small separations, < 0.1 cm-1 = 3 GHz, due to the different splitting of the
+□ Separation between Cabannes line and the nearest pure rotational Raman (O_2 and N_2) is about 10 cm-1 = 300 GHz.

+□ For vibration-rotational Raman, Q branch is not a single line, but consists of many lines with very small separations, < 0.1 cm-1 = 3 GHz, due to the different splitting of the rotational levels in the lower and upper vibrational levels.